raystack/frontier/docs/docs/authz/permission.md

 # Permissions

-Permissions represents rules that define what actions or operations a user or identity can perform on specific resources.
-Permissions help enforce security and access control by governing the level of access granted to individuals or groups.
+Permissions determine what operations are allowed on a resource.
+In Shield, permissions are represented in the form of `service.resource.verb`, for example, `potato.cart.list`.

-Each predefined permission has a specific purpose and grants a defined level of access to a particular resource or service.
-By assigning these permissions to users, groups, or service accounts, administrators can effectively control and manage access to an organization resources.
+Permissions often correspond one-to-one with API methods.
+That is, each service has an associated set of permissions for each API method that it exposes.
+The caller of that method needs those permissions to call that method.
+For example, if you want to create a new project you must have the projecr create permission.

-Permissions are assigned to roles such that each role is essentially a group of permissions.
-Each user has one or more roles that define what the user can do.
+You don't grant permissions to users directly.
+Instead, you identify roles that contain the appropriate permissions, and then grant those roles to the user.

-Each Shield deployment is populated with predefined permissions which allow users to perform common operations such as listing, getting, creating, updating, and deleting entities at different levels of the platform's hierarchy.
-They also include more specialized permissions like role management, policy management, and acceptance of invitations.
+Shield comes with predefined permissions which allow users to perform common operations on IAM resources itself.
+For example managing organisation, assigning roles to users.

-Each permission is attached to a logical partition in Shield called Namespace.
+Permissions in Shield are attached to a logical partition called Namespace.

 #### Namespace